 GoCardless Integration with KashFlow

-This is one of the newer third party apps.
-It permits you to collect customer payments via a direct debit system, allowing you to use it for recurring or one-off collections.
+This is one of the newer third-party apps.
+It permits you to collect customer payments via a direct debit system.
+This collection can be on a recurring or one-off basis.

 If those aren’t enough, you can integrate KashFlow with SagePay, PayPal and WorldPay, as well as Freshbooks and eCommerce.
-As mentioned, you can integrate KashFlow with third party addons in order to track the time spent working on project or with a specific client.
+As mentioned, you can integrate KashFlow with third-party addons to track the time spent working on a project or with a specific client.

 Successful companies and successful products are built based on customers feedback.
-If the client are not satisfied with something, the company should work to improve the product and make it more useful.
-KashFlow is improving its product almost on a monthly basis.
+If the client is not satisfied, the company should improve the product and make it more useful.
+KashFlow is improving its product almost monthly.
 That shows commitment!
 They recently changed the way that the bank reconciliation is performed based on customers’ feedback.

 KashFlow for Accountants

 KashFlow also has nice features for professional accountants.
-First of all, accountants can create a branded version with you own logo.
-This is a nice feature for accountants that believe that building their name online and developing a recognizable brand is important.
+First of all, accountants can create a branded version with their own logo.
+This is a nice feature for accountants to build their name online and to develop a recognizable brand.

-Accountants can work with their clients, organize and analyze the information that you need to run reports that can help you monitor the performance and the financial position of your clients.
+Accountants can work with their clients, organize and analyze the information that you need to run reports that can help you monitor your clients’ performance and financial position.

-A very useful feature that Kasflow offers is the ability to track what has been uploaded (in terms of documents or information) by your client as well as the records that have been changed.
-It also allows you to lock the records and prevent your client from changing anything before you have finished properly recording the transactions that need to be recorded.
+A handy feature that Kasflow offers is the ability to track what has been uploaded.
+The tracking can be by the client or the type of record that has changed.
+It also allows you to lock the records and prevent your client from changing anything before finishing.

-When it comes to pricing, the structure of KashFlow couldn’t be simpler.
-You have one option, and at the time of this writing it costs GBP18.
+And no Kashflow accounting software review would be complete with a chat about the pricing.
+So when it comes to pricing, the structure of KashFlow couldn’t be simpler.
+You have one option, and at the time of this writing, it costs £18.
 Flat pricing means that there no different versions, no different price structures and no features that become available before you spend a fortune.
-I believe that £18 is a very low price tag for the professional support that you can get, let alone the product itself.
+I believe £18 is a good price for the product and professional support received.

-The final verdict is that it is difficult to find a small business package that is better than KashFlow for UK clients for this price.
-If you believe that usability, third party integration and pricing are important features then KashFlow is a bargain.
+The final verdict is that it is difficult to find an SME package better than KashFlow for the price.
+If you believe that usability, third party integration and pricing are important features, then KashFlow is a bargain.